 Universal Credit is a Government working age benefit.
-It is paid monthly in arrears into your bank account and replaces the following state benefits:
+It is applied for online and replaces the following state benefits:

 - Income Support

 - Housing Benefit

 - Child Tax Credit and Working Tax Credit

 As Universal Credit is a working age benefit, it is payable from 18 years up to Pension Credit qualifying age.
 It can also be paid to 16 and 17 year olds in limited circumstances.

 More information and further help with understanding Universal Credit can be found here.